Gaslight Radio: History

-The group played several shows in the Gold Coast and Brisbane prior to the release of the EP, including co-headlining with another Gold Coast band, Pollen.
-They toured Australia for a year "with other like-minded bands such as Autohaze, Drop City and Pollen."
-After its release their material gained high rotation on JJJ radio and independent stations ZZZ and RRR.
-They appeared at the Big Day Out, Gold Coast and at Brisbane's Livid festival.

 They recorded their second five-track EP, ...Our Dolelove (June 1997), in Melbourne during mid-1997 with the assistance of Charles Bickford from the Paradise Motel.
 It appeared via Lonely Guy Records and was distributed by Mushroom Distribution Services (MDS).
 McFarlane felt its "track 'The Singer's a Liar' highlighted the band's off-kilter inventiveness."
 Extensive touring was undertaken in support of the EP, including a national support with Even and Header.

 In late 1997 Gaslight Radio recorded four tracks for their third EP, Is by Bus (November 1997), with Lindsay Gravina (Underground Lovers, Magic Dirt) at Birdland Studios, Melbourne.
 The title track, "Is by Bus", received significant airplay.
 Phil Roubin departed the band, prior to their relocation from the Gold Coast to Melbourne.

 Gaslight Radio's debut, Hitch on the Leaves (September 1998), was released to critical acclaim: McFarlane described it as "a fine example of indie guitar-pop," while AllMusic's Ned Raggett rated it as four out-of five stars.
 He explained, "[it is] a wonderful debut album from this quintet, equal parts pretty Cocteau Twins-inspired shoegaze and fragile rock drive... [they] don't sound like a cloning of any one group in particular, partially since the group turns from total feedback overdrive to subtler, slow motion approaches."

 In December 1999 they issued a six-track EP, Sleeveful of Slight, via Silvertone Records, "With a new bass player and drummer installed, the band recorded new material."
 Five of its tracks were recorded in October with Tim Whitten producing.
 Cameron Webb of Oz Music Project felt the title track is "easily the best track here and is forged from the same mould used for the previously released 'Is by Bus' and 'Spindlings of the Summer'."